BAK2K3/hard-drivers/README.md

 **Navigation bar (Navbar)**

-Each page has a sticky navbar at the top.
-This provides a consistent layout and structure as the user navigates through the site.
+Each page has a sticky navbar at the top. **This consistent, simple, and intuitive navigation system contributes to instilling user trust, and allows users to reach all aspects of the website.**
+The navbar retains its layout and structure as the user navigates through the site.
 The logo is always centred, and is always the most prominent header on each page.
-On large devices, the navbar has a second row underneath the logo which displays the active page the user is on.
-On mobile devices, the navigation links are hidden, and activated with a "sandwich" (which is a server icon), which draw the links between the page logo and the current page's sub-heading.
-The consistent, simple, and intuitive navigation system would contribute to instilling user trust, and allows users to reach all aspects of the site which aid the satisfaction of all user-stories.
+On large devices, the navbar has a second row which highlights the active page the user is on.
+On mobile devices, the navigation links are hidden, and activated with a "sandwich" (which is a server icon), drawing the links between the page logo and the current page's sub-heading.

 **Footer**

-Each page has a static footer at the bottom.
-This provides links GitHub, a second and more aesthetically stimulating link to the enquire page, and links to socials.
-The same background effect is used on the footer, but with the gradient reversed, to provide an 'enclosed' look.
+Each page has a sticky footer at the bottom. **This provides links GitHub, a second and more aesthetically stimulating link to the enquire page, and links to socials.** The same background effect is used on the footer, but with the gradient reversed, to provide an 'enclosed' look.
 Once again, this effect is subtle yet effective, and intends to produce a strong positive emotional response in order to instil trust in the user.
 The Enquire button is designed to grab the user’s attention, with a continuous glowing effect.
 This effect encourages the user to interact with the link, and therefore engage with the website.
 On mobile devices, the footer is similar in layout, with the only significant change being font size and positioning of the social links for a more user-friendly interface.

-As discussed, on the "Enquire" page, as opposed to having a second "Enquire" button on the bottom, this button has been converted into a "Submit" button, which removes the redundancy of a recursive link, and implements a function which is relevant and fits the contextual flow of the page.
+On the "Enquire" page, as opposed to having a second "Enquire" button on the bottom, this button has been converted into a "Submit" button, which removes the redundancy of a recursive link, and implements a function which is relevant and fits the contextual flow of the page.

-**Price Table**
+**Package Table**

-A price table is available on multiple pages of the site.
-It provides the user with a full breakdown of the different tiers of service packages they can opt into when requesting a quote for their computer.
-The cost and benefits of these packages is explicitly clear, and a full screen reader-only description is available which explains which benefits are included in which package, and their associated costs.
+A package table is available on multiple pages of the site. **It provides the user with a full breakdown of the different tiers of service packages** they can opt into when requesting a quote for their computer.
+The cost and benefits of these packages are explicitly clear.
 Each tier benefit contains a tooltip to provide additional information on the service included.
+These tooltips are also available in screen reader-only descriptions, which explain each benefit, which package they are included in, and their associated costs.
 On Modals, the tooltips are on the text of the benefits themselves, while on the Desktop "Enquire" page, small self-descriptive icons sit at the end of each benefit that provide this tooltip.

 **Enquire Form**

-The enquiry form allows the user to provide a small amount of personal details, and information regarding their requirements, in order to engage with the company and to receive a specification in response.
+**The enquiry form allows the user to provide a small amount of personal details, and information regarding their requirements, in order to engage with the company and to receive a specification in response.**
+The colour scheme, structure, and layout of the Enquire form is consistent with theme of the project.

 Each field is categorised and grouped into the relevant field set, with each individual field being clearly separated and labelled.
 Out of 8 fields, 6 are required, and 2 are optional.
 The user must supply their name, email address, and phone number.
 They must then decide what type of computer they want, and their budget.
-In all viewports, the "Budget" field contains a tooltip which explicitly states the budget stated excludes the cost of the service package requested, and any potential optional peripherals to be quoted.
+The "Budget" field contains a tooltip which confirms the budget stated excludes the cost of the service package requested, and any potential optional peripherals to be quoted.
 The user can at this stage decide to opt in to be quoted for an optional peripheral to be paired with their computer.
 The user must then select a package tier, and then optionally provide more information regarding their requirements if they should wish to do so.

 Initially, a colour picker was implemented into the form, however this resulted in quite an arduous addition; considering this aspect of the engagement is essentially just a request for an initial quote, this would have added nothing to the initial enquiry and added an additional unnecessary step towards requesting a quote, and was therefore removed.
 It was also found on mobile devices that the colour picker was limited, and therefore could have easily frustrated the user.

 **Modals**

-Modals are implemented into the site to provide an additional degree of interactivity.
-They are also present to layer content where necessary, so as to not compress to information into a single location.
-The modals either contain the price table, or a thank you message once the user has completed and submitted the enquiry form.
+**Modals are implemented into the site to provide an additional degree of interactivity.** They layer content where necessary, so as to not compress too much information into a single location.
+The modals either contain the package table, or a thank you message once the user has completed and submitted the enquiry form.

 **Viewport Control**

-Where possible, the pages contain all information within the user's viewport.
-Where this is not possible on very small mobile devices, or on the enquiry page, an intuitive navigation system has been implemented to allow for only the content of the page (not the headings) to be scrollable.
+**Where possible, the pages content is contained within the user's viewport.** Where this is not possible, for example on very small mobile devices, an intuitive navigation system has been implemented to allow for only the content of the page (not the headings) to be scrollable.
 By presenting all information on the screen at once, due to having a minimalistic design, this should produce a powerful emotional response from the user, as if the content had been designed for their specific needs, and would ensure that no information is missed.

 **Responsive Layout and design**

-Using Flexbox, the site is designed to be fluid, dynamic, and responsive to all screen sizes and resolutions.
-While certain breakpoints have been implemented to change the structure of the content, the priority was to focus on fully flexible and responsive layout than specific targeted device sizes.
+Using `Flexbox`, **the site is designed to be fluid, dynamic, and responsive to all screen sizes and resolutions.** While certain breakpoints have been implemented to change the structure of the content, the priority was to focus on fully flexible and responsive layout than specific targeted device sizes.
 Each page is split into sections which expand or shrink to equal sizes responsively to the devices height and width.
 Where appropriate, the spacing between each section is dynamic, and equally distributed.

-When changing the size of the viewport, it was important that images filled their respective container and therefore scaled appropriately; the challenge was to avoid the images overflowing or expanding their respective containers, and to allow their position to change to maintain the structural integrity of the page layout.
-While the solution resulted in fully responsive images, it resorted to using `<div>` containers with a background image, therefore alt-text couldn't be displayed.
+When changing the size of the viewport, it was important that images filled their respective container and therefore scaled appropriately; the challenge was to avoid the images overflowing or expanding their respective containers, while retaining their position, in order maintain each page's structural integrity and layout.
+While the solution resulted in fully responsive images, it resorted to using `<div>` containers with a background image, therefore alt-text could not be implemented.
 The best solution to this was to implement sr-only text for these elements.
 Given the images were being hosted internally (as opposed to being hosted on external CDNs), it was unlikely the links would be broken, and therefore the "alt text" was unlikely to be utilised.
 This meant that the images displayed as intended, were unlikely to be disrupted by broken links, and had accessibility.